CarlosSanches07/TSP/README.md

 -----

-This is a project from the Analisys and Software Development course from UTFPR-CP
+This is a project from the Analysis and Software Development course from UTFPR-CP

 -----